werrkemi/Localizations.json/README.md

 ![](https://aws1.discourse-cdn.com/business5/uploads/manager1/original/3X/5/f/5f3803ff6e9e560ff4128b1be2343dee4e28136a.png)

+### If you are updating existing country...

-Now come back to GitHub to the same screen where you had `New Zealand.json` open with `Raw` button.
-But this time, click on the little pencil pencil to `Edit` (second last icon).
+Here on GitHub, click on the language folder where your country resides, then click on `JSON` file of the country you are contributing to.
+Then click on the little pencil pencil to `Edit` (second last icon).

 ![](https://aws1.discourse-cdn.com/business5/uploads/manager1/original/3X/b/c/bc940c6a615642b6b343aadd21f164b8a61933d5.png)

 Remove the contents of the file and paste there your new JSON content.
 Then click on `Preview changes` tab to make sure your changes have been picked up.

 ![](https://aws1.discourse-cdn.com/business5/uploads/manager1/original/3X/d/b/db96f341ee952e3a03fbcd3a2c93ba0c1244e1c8.png)

-In this case we only renamed `GST payable` to `GST liability` so that's all we should see.

 Click `Propose changes` button.